anastuart/thesis/extra_stuff/dumping_ground.md

 # Methods

+### KSS

+The KSS has demonstrated correlations with EEG and behavioural measures of sleepiness in It is a measure of an individual's perceived sleepiness at a given point and is therefore difficult to assess test-retest reliability, however it has demonstrated reliability over two nights of sleep loss with a one week recovery period [@gillberg1994].
+It is sensitive to manipulations affecting sleepiness and is used consistently across individuals [@akerstedt2014]

+The KSS has been validated in healthy populations as being closely related to EEG and behavioral variables of sleepiness [@akerstedt1991; @kaida2006].
+Correlations between KSS scores and EEG measures of sleepiness are over *r* = .5 [@akerstedt1990; vandenberg2005] and correlate (*r* = .57) with response times on a vigilance test [@kaida2006].
+    - intraclass correlation coefficient (ICC) for KSS to be 0.90 between two occasions of 36 h total sleep deprivation [@vandongen2004]
+    - effect size  highest for extended wakefulness and lowest for repeated partial sleep deprivation, within group and condition SD average of 1.25 ± 0.3 [@akerstedt2014]

+### DASS-21
+DASS-21 (can I scrap this for space?)
+To control for clinically significant comorbid depression or anxiety, the short form Depression Anxiety and Stress Scale (DASS-21) was administered during the recruitment stage (lovibond1995?).
+The 21-item self-report scale is comprised of three 7-item subscales measuring depression, anxiety, and stress symptoms over the prevous week on a 4-point likert scale from 0 (“did not apply to me at all”) to 3 (“applied to me very much, or most of the time”).
+Scale scores range from 0 to 21, with higher scores indicating incresed depression, anxiety, or stress symptoms.
+The scale had acceptable internal consistency for the depression (α=.74) and anxiety (α=.79) subscales, but unacceptable internal consistency for the stress (α = .21) subscale.
+As only the depression and anxiety scores were used to screen for comorbidity, the scale demonstrated acceptable reliability for the dimensions of interest.

 ### average referencing

 (net voltage brain potential should be 0) - meaning that in order to accurately measure total brain activity you need to be able to measure enough activity to know the voltage potential differences between the sites) - using average of brain activity across cortex means that you are measuring the activity of the particular electrode